Teen Volunteer Form

 - Get your parent’s permission.
 (We can’t post your video without your parent’s OK, so make sure they’re on board before you start.)

 - Make a script, and keep it short.
-(To hold the attention of kids, your video should be no more than 10-12 minutes, so decide ahead of time what’s really important and cut out what’s not.)
+(To hold your audience’s attention, your “How To” video should be no more than 10-12 minutes and your “Book Talk” Video should be no more than 3 minutes, so decide ahead of time what’s really important and cut out what’s not.)